sectenzorg/syarifabdillah/content/resume/index.md

 -   Setup and check security (Pentest & Patching Vulnerabilities)
 -	And more tasks.

 Managed Services & Operational - **PT.
+Bringin Inti Teknologi (bit.)**
+*June 2020 - Present*

+-	Install and configure server.
+-   Install and setup web server as a proxy and WAF to handle 50000+ EDC machines.
+-   Deploying of infrastructure and technologies for a SOC using IDS/IPS (Wazuh), kafka, and ELK Stack.
+-   Install and configure apache druid, kafka, and confluent to pull CRM engine data.
+-   Setup, check, and patching security system.
+-   Code Cleaning, SAST, DAST.
+-	And more tasks.

+Managed Services & Operational - **PT.
 Super Pasar Rakyat Indonesia (PARI)** *January 2021 - Present*

 -	Install and configure server PARI.
--   Setup and check security system PARI.
+-   Setup, check, and patching security system PARI.
 -	And more tasks.

 Managed Services & Operational - **New Pasar.id**
 *June 2021 - Present*

 -	Install and configure server New Pasar.id.
--   Setup and check security system New Pasar.id.
+-   Setup, check, and patching security system New Pasar.id.
 -	And more tasks.

 Managed Services & Operational - **PT.
 BRILian Indah Gemilang (BRIDge)**